burkeholland/deno-first-look/lessons/welcome/exercises.md

 Deno Exercises also contain a ".devcontainer" definition.
 What this does it preconfigures an environment where Deno is already installed and fully functional.
 You won't need to install anything, it will "just work".

-In order to use this Dev Container, you need to have the Remote-Containers extension for VS Code, as well as Docker Desktop installed.
+To use this Dev Container, you need to have the Remote-Containers extension for VS Code, as well as Docker Desktop installed.
 Note that if you are on Windows, it's highly recommended that you also have WSL2 enabled as the backing subsystem for Docker.